-This public consultation is part of a wider process of consultation of the stakeholders, feeding into an assessment on the necessity, proportionality and impact on fundamental rights of extending the scope of the VIS to include long stay visas and residence documents for the purpose of border checks and information exchange between Schengen migration authorities.
+This public consultation was part of a wider process of consultation of the stakeholders, feeding into an assessment on the necessity, proportionality and impact on fundamental rights of extending the scope of the VIS to include long stay visas and residence documents for the purpose of border checks and information exchange between Schengen migration authorities.

 In the interests of transparency, organisations have been invited to provide the public with relevant information about themselves by registering in the Transparency Register and subscribing to its Code of Conduct.
-If the organisation is not registered, the submission is published separately from the registered organisations.

-The objective of this consultation is to gather the views of stakeholders and others, possibly for publication on the internet.
+The objective of this consultation was to gather the views of stakeholders and others, possibly for publication on the internet.
 The questions do not reflect the European Commission’s official position and in no way prejudge any decisions it may take in the future on the legislation on visa, borders and migration.
 As this online service collects and further processes personal data, it is subject to Regulation (EC) No 45/2001 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.

 The Commission stores personal data securely and does not share it with other parties.
-It will be entered in a list of contact details shared internally among Commission staff for the purpose of contacting you in the context of the Commission’s activities in the future.
+It was entered in a list of contact details shared internally among Commission staff for the purpose of contacting you in the context of the Commission’s activities in the future.
 If you do not agree to this, please send an explicit objection to the Controller using the contact information included in the privacy statement.